RogersJohn/deadlands-campaign-manager/Wiki/john-henry-private.md

 John Henry Faraday walks among the living, but he is not one of them.
 He helps people, but with powers drawn from evil.
 He maintains humanity's appearance while being fundamentally inhuman.
 He exists in constant fear of discovery, constant struggle against internal evil, and constant doubt about whether his continued existence serves any purpose beyond the manitou's dark agenda.

-The public sees a talented gunsmith and healer with unusual methods.
-His colleagues see a valuable but mysterious technical specialist.
-His friends (if he dares call them that) see a competent professional with a troubled past.
+The public sees a talented doctor and dangerous gunfighter with unusual luck at cards.
+His colleagues see a valuable medical professional with a troubled past.
+His friends (if he dares call them that) see a competent practitioner with mysterious abilities.

 None of them see the truth: a dead man walking, animated by evil, struggling to do good with powers drawn from darkness, fighting a losing battle against the demon that shares his flesh.